ibericode/mailchimp-for-wordpress/readme.txt

 6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**

 == Changelog ==

+= 2.3.11 - September 21, 2015 =

+**Fixes**

+- Honeypot field being filled by browser's autocomplete.
+- Styling issue for submit buttons in Mobile Safari.
+- Empty response from MailChimp API

+**Improvements**

+- Do not query MailChimp API for interest groupings if list has none.
+- Integration errors are now logged to PHP's error log for easier debugging.

+**Additions**

+- You can now use shortcodes in the form content.

 = 2.3.10 - September 7, 2015 =